Who Gets Bipolar Disorder?

-Talking to close friends and family of the person can often help the doctor distinguish bipolar disorder from major depression or other psychiatric disorders that can involve changes in mood, thinking, and behavior.
+Talking to close friends and family of the person can often help the doctor distinguish bipolar disorder from major depressive (unipolar) disorder or other psychiatric disorders that can involve changes in mood, thinking, and behavior.

 What Are the Treatments for Bipolar Disorder?

 Bipolar disorder can be treated.
 It's a long-term condition that needs ongoing care.

 Medication is the main treatment, usually involving "mood stabilizers" such as carbamazepine (Tegretol), lamotrigine (Lamictal), lithium, or valproate (Depakote).
 Sometimes antipsychotic drugs are also used such as olanzapine (Zyprexa), quetiapine (Seroquel), lurasidone (Latuda) and cariprazine (Vraylar)), as well as antidepressants.
 Combinations of medicines are often used.
 Psychotherapy, or "talk therapy," is often recommended, too.

-People who have four or more episodes of mood changes in a year, or who also have drug or alcohol problems, can have forms of the illness that are much harder to treat.
+People who have four or more mood episodes in a year, or who also have drug or alcohol problems, can have forms of the illness that are much harder to treat.